sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/README.md

 - Open `custom_config` file, and we need to change few lines of code

-1) Change the number of classes at line number 10 as per the project
+1) Change the number of classes at line number 10 `num_classes` as per classes in the project.

 ![alt text](https://github.com/sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/blob/main/readme_imgs/25_.jpg?raw=true)